Python - schedule()

 The unique name of this Schedule within the app.
 Subsequent calls to

-with the same name will return the same object.
+schedulewith the same name will return the same object.

 - Name